| |

 Victorians.
 There is one significant medieval survival, a

-St Cristopher wall painting on the south side of the nave
+St Christopher wall painting on the south side of the

-facing the north doorway.
-It is rather indistinct,
+nave facing the north doorway.
+The 19th Century font is a

-is a good one, with seated Saints in each panel and
+good one, with seated Saints in each panel and standing

-standing ones in the shaft, much in the style of some of
+ones in the shaft, much in the style of some of the15th

-the15th century fonts to the south-east of here in the
+century fonts to the south-east of here in the Yare

 across elsewhere, is the figure of St John, seated with